Irisfee/zhaoyufei/content/authors/admin/_index.md

 I am a PhD candidate in Cognitive Neuroscience at University of Oregon.
 My research work is focused on using machine learning methods/multivariate pattern analysis to explain the cognitive mechanism of human episodic memory.

-I like traveling and cooking.
-I am a beginner of ceramics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.